+Heraclitus’ philosophy is a good starting point for anyone concerned with change in life.
+Heraclitus said that life is like a river.
+The peaks and troughs, pits and swirls, are all are part of the ride.
 Do as Heraclitus would – go with the flow.
 Enjoy the ride, as wild as it may be.

 ‘We both step and do not step in the same rivers.
 We are and are not’ (B49a).

-Furthermore, we step into and out of the river as different beings.
+Moreover, we step into and out of the river as different beings.

 Most interpretations of Heraclitus’s river fragment focus on the idea of the river in a state of flux.
 But Heraclitus says more than this in this fragment: ‘We are and are not’.

-The river changes and so do you!
+The river changes and so do you.

 We are familiar with the principle of biological generation and corruption.
-Heraclitus puzzled over this principle two thousand years before the birth of the modern biological sciences and drew its ultimate lesson for the human condition.
+Heraclitus puzzled over this principle two thousand years before the birth of the modern biological sciences and drew the ultimate lesson for the human condition.
 As material beings, we live in a world of flux.
 Moreover, we are flux.
 As physical bodies, we are growing and dying all the time, consuming light and resources to replicate our structure, while shedding matter continuously.

 ‘Gods are mortal, humans immortal, living their death, dying their life’.